dbolotov/human_activity_recognition_with_vw/README.md

 This study uses Vowpal Wabbit to learn and predict activities.
 Modules from the scikit-learn library are used to evaluate performance.

 The steps taken here are:

 1. Look at the data.
-Check the types of values, and if there are any quality issues (using Excel, CLI, or any other tool).
+Check the types of values, ranges, etc., and if there are any quality issues.

 2. Convert the original data file to vw format (`raw_to_format.py`) and randomly order observations.

 3. Perform training and prediction with vw (`vw_main_train.py`).

 4. Change algorithm, parameters, etc. based on performance.